 Whereas, on March 24, 2020, the Harris County Judge issued a "Stay Home, Work Safe" Order prohibiting gatherings and providing that residents stay home other than to perform Essential Services as defined in Federal guidance.
-The Stay Home, Work Safe order provided that in performing or obtaining Essential Services, residents should follow Center for Disease Control and Prevention "CDC" guidelines on social distancing.
+The Stay Home, Work Safe order provided that in performing or obtaining Essential Services, residents should CDC guidelines on social distancing.
 The "Stay Home, Work Safe" order remains in effect as amended to stay consistent with Governor Abbott's Executive Orders; and